mateusvictor/Amazon-Web-Scraper/README.md

 A Web Scraper to find products on amazon.com that stores the results in .csv and .xslx files.

 ## How to use it?
-First, you must install selenium and webdriver for your browser.
+You must install selenium and webdriver for your browser.
 Learn more in <a href="https://selenium-python.readthedocs.io/installation.html">selenium docs</a>.

 ### Libraries to install with pip
 ```python